New Work: St. Andrews Plaza

-I don't have a photo of what the space looked like before the city closed it down because when I went there no one wanted their picture taken.
-There were some benches and tables where people in the neighborhood played chess and dominoes, but there was also a lot of drug dealing.
-A white guy in a nearby Motorcycle Club said that when he went to check out the park he was chased away by a man coming out of a house across the street with a gun.
+I don't have a photo of what the space looked like before the city closed it down because no one in it wanted their picture taken.
+And it was dangerous.
+A white guy in a Motorcycle Club a block away told me that when he walked over to check the Plaza out he was chased away by a man running out of the drug house with a gun.
+(And breaking news -- on January 16th I was mugged.
+My camera was yanked off my neck by a man who pulled on the straps so hard that I crashed to the ground, breaking my two front teeth.)

-Dorothea Lange wrote this in l954, to describe why she chose to photograph people she called "The Walking Wounded," and I think it also explains why I have chosen to photograph the folks on Filbert Street in 2017.
+Dorothea Lange wrote this in l954, to describe why she chose to photograph people she called "The Walking Wounded," and I think it also explains why I have chosen to photograph the folks on Filbert Street.

 About the despised, the defeated,